BELABOX/tutorial/readme.md

 For practical use, you should configure belaUI to be automatically started at boot and use a phone to control it.
 Depending on your modem setup, you could make belaUI accessible either through a modem that has both USB (for the Jetson) and WiFI (for the phone) interfaces or by setting up a Wifi access point on the Jetson Nano - outside the scope of this tutorial.

-If you're not confident following any of the instructions, please wait until we're able to distibute BELABOX in a more convenient format.
+If you're not confident following any of the instructions, please wait until we're able to distribute BELABOX in a more convenient format.